orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 	- Need to explicitely specify, needs to be smart as to not accedentially run something like rm -rf on the whole directory, if the user is for instance rewriting something like speculatable rm -rf SOME_DIR and removes SOME_DIR. -> Perhaps after a change need to reflag as interpretable.
 	- Needs to know when to cache the results, if they're IO or nondeterministic?

 - Different levels of execution.
-Say we run classes because we flag them as `initializer`?
-Then we execute all code inside
+	- [FULL R] Say we run classes because we flag them as `initializer`?
+Then we execute all code inside. (actual execution)
+	- Then for other methods, we just run it with the abstract class just put on the variable.
+And only call all other initializer methods like =/:.

 Actually Running
 - Store objects in cache, but which ones do we use for then providing the value?
 Might not be constant.